COM Wasn't Built in a Day

-Since 1972, COM Community Theatre has presented over 228 presentations including children's theatre, concerts and workshops with attendance of more than a quarter of a million people.
-The theater has been recognized as one of America's leading community theaters, setting high production standards and developing one of this country's most innovative programs.
+Since 1972, COM Community Theatre has presented over 228 productions including children's theatre, concerts and workshops with attendance of more than a quarter of a million people.
+The theatre has been recognized as one of America's leading community theatres, setting high production standards and developing one of this country's most innovative programs.

 Beyond education, the College of the Mainland Theatre bears a three-fold commitment: to provide quality theatrical experiences for residents of the area, to offer a forum for local and regional talent by holding open auditions and to extend the reputation of College of the Mainland.

 Shows Remaining on the 2015-2016 Season

 - "The Drowsy Chaperone" Music & Lyrics by Lisa Lambert & Greg Morrison Book by Bob Martin & Don McKellar

 For a schedule and description of each production view the 2015-2016 Season Brochure.

 The COM Community Theatre announces the upcoming 2016-2017 season: